 Links to websites or pages that show material that is inappropriate for general audiences.

 If you use logos for any of the permitted links, they must:

 Be 88 x 33 pixels or smaller in size

 Not flash or move, with the exception of links to your eBay or Half.com listings

 Not represent, brand, or advertise a website outside of eBay, except in listings offering a domain name for sale, except with express permission from eBay.
 To request permission, please send an email to firstname.lastname@example.org.

 Why does eBay have this policy?

-Buyers expect to complete their purchase on eBay and have it covered by eBay Buyer Protection.
+Buyers expect to complete their purchase on eBay and have it covered by the eBay Money Back Guarantee.
 Not all links are helpful or safe, and some links could give sellers an unfair advantage.
 This policy helps make sure that listings don't include inappropriate or unsafe links and helps keep the site fair for sellers.